 Fit for purpose as defined by use cases

-Submissions shall be evaluated based on their ability to support the use cases defined in section 6.1.2.
+Submissions shall be evaluated based on their ability to support the use cases referenced in section6.1.4.

 Understandability

 Submissions shall be evaluated based on the ability of non-technical stakeholders to understand the conceptual models and for technologists to understand the relationship of those models to their technology frameworks and representations.